 Effective: July 1, 1998

-1.49 Long Term Release Capacitys

-1.49 LT Rider - The Company's Local Tax Adjustment Rider ordered by the Commission effective with service on and after February 27, 1989, as amended and approved by the Commission from time to time.
+1.50LT Rider - The Company's Local Tax Adjustment Rider ordered by the Commission effective with service on and after February 27, 1989, as amended and approved by the Commission from time to time.

-1.50 Marketer - Any Person certificated by the Commission to provide Firm Commodity Sales Service or Distribution Service pursuant to O.C.G.A. § 46-4-153 or Ancillary Services incident thereto.
+1.51 Marketer - Any Person certificated by the Commission to provide Firm Commodity Sales Service or Distribution Service pursuant to O.C.G.A. § 46-4-153 or Ancillary Services incident thereto.